 The Aussies left the following morning, and we decided to head to Otaru for the day.
 Otaru is just a 40 minute train ride from Sapporo, and there is a historical port area and old town that are tourist attractions.
 We bought the Sapporo Otaru Welcome Pass from Sapporo’s central station, which includes a round-trip ticket on the JR train to Otaru as well as a day pass for the Sapporo subway and were on our way.

 Our first stop in Otaru was a ramen shop, again.
 We made our way to Tokaiya, just a few blocks from the station, and waited in a brief line before being seated.
 Again, a dimly-lit bartop arrangement with somebody like Cannonball Adderly on the stereo.
 The restaurant had a very mom and pop feel to it as the only employees were a middle-aged man and woman.
 We both chose the “Japanese style roast pork miso ramen”, as there were few options on the menu.
 The huge bowls arrived, filled to the brim with a cloudy white broth and small motes of pork fat.
 In the middle sat a heaping pile of succulent and slightly chewey egg noodles, on top of which was poised a healthy portion of the most delicately fried pork, a dusting of golden brown crispness along the edges accompanied by a core of tender, slow-cooked perfection.
 Tying it all together were the various accompaniments of bean sprouts and green onion.
 Hands down the best ramen of our entire lives thus far (pending further examination during the rest of our stay in Japan, of course).
-We left wondering if Bourdain’s restaurant of choice on Ramen Alley, which we hadn’t yet visited, could possibly be better.
+We left wondering if Bourdain’s restaurant of choice on Ramen Alley, which we hadn’t yet visited, could possibly be better (spoiler: we visited it later and it wasn’t).
 As we were leaving, a few other westerners were denied, as the chef explained that they had sold out.
 We couldn’t contain ourselves, and apologized for rubbing it in, but advised that they do whatever they could to come back the next day as it was well worth it.
 Unfortunately it was their last day in Japan, and we mourned their poor souls.

 We spent the rest of the day wandering the quaint old town of Otaru.
 It was definitely a tourist destination, and we were far from the only ones there, but it was quite nice.
 The central canal, lined with old Russian-style warehouses was certainly a sight to behold in the winter.